Get Funded for your Graduate Student Research Project!

 If chosen for this grant, each award recipient will be expected to:

 - Participate in an individual kick off call with grant recipients, faculty mentors, PRI, and SSA

-- Submit a letter of approval from his/her academic institution’s IRB
+- Submit a letter of approval from their academic institution’s IRB

-- Participate in quarterly conference calls with faculty mentor and PRI
+- Participate in quarterly conference calls with their faculty mentor and PRI